UKHackspaceFoundation/resources/Hackspace Owners Manual/README.md

 # Introduction - The Hackspace Owners Manual

-The Hackspace Owners Manual (HoM) is intendended to be a wide surface coverage of anything that you might need to know to run a hackspace from starting up through accounting and even what kind of tooling you might like to invest in.
+The Hackspace Owners Manual (HoM) is intended to be a wide surface coverage of anything that you might need to know to run a hackspace from starting up through accounting and even what kind of tooling you might like to invest in.